Hyukoh

 Hyukoh (혁오) is a South Korean indie band signed to DooRooDooRoo Artist Company.
-The band was formed in May 2014 and consists of leader, singer, and guitarist Oh Hyuk, bassist Im Dong-geon, guitarist Lim Hyun-jae, and drummer Lee In-woo.
+The band was formed in May 2014 and consists of leader, singer, and guitarist Oh Hyuk, bassist Im Dong-geon, guitarist Lim Hyun-jae, and drummer Lee In-woo.Later joined by producer and electronics musician JNKYRD in 2020, who performs as a core part of the group despite not being part of the official lineup.

 Career

 Band formation and rise in underground music scene

 Frontman Oh Hyuk was raised in several cities across northern China (Jilin, Shenyang and Beijing) for the first twenty years of his life due his parents' profession as university professors.
 Upon graduating high school in 2012, Oh moved to South Korea on his own to pursue music full-time despite his parents' strong opposition.
 Oh speaks Mandarin Chinese, Korean and English and his diverse cultural influences are directly reflected in Hyukoh's music, in which he infuses a mix of Korean, Mandarin Chinese and English lyrics.

 Im Dong-geon, Lim Hyun-jae, and Lee In-woo joined Oh to form Hyukoh in 2014.
 Oh was previously producing music as a one-man band under the name Hyukoh, and the members eventually came together and took on the name as the current four-piece band.
 The members came together largely by chance: Oh had already worked with Lee in the past, and Lim attended high school with Lee.
 Oh was introduced to Im through a mutual acquaintance.

 On September 18, 2014, Hyukoh released their debut EP 20, named after the band members' age at the time.
 The band experienced moderate success in South Korea, often selling out small-scale venues and gaining a strong following in Hongdae, an area in Seoul known for being the epicenter of South Korea's indie music scene.